bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 Thrust is an integer value ranging from 10001 (next to no power) to 60000 (full power).
-It corresponds to the mean thrust that will be appied to the motors.
-There is a battery compensation algorythm applied to make the thrust mostly independent of battery voltage.
+It corresponds to the mean thrust that will be applied to the motors.
+There is a battery compensation algorithm applied to make the thrust mostly independent of battery voltage.
-Roll/pitch are in degree and yarate in degree/seconds.
+Roll/pitch are in degree and yawrate in degree/seconds.

 This command will set the attitude controller setpoint for the next 500ms.
 After 500ms without net setpoint, the Crazyflie will apply a setpoint with the same thrust but with roll/pitch/yawrate = 0, this will make the Crazyflie stop accelerate.
-After 2secons without new setpoint the Crazyflie will cut power to the motors.
+After 2 seconds without new setpoint the Crazyflie will cut power to the motors.

 Note that this command implements a motor lock mechanism that is